BrewInteractive/export-service-nestjs/README.md

 ```

 ### Docker Compose
 By creating the `docker-compose.yml` file, it is possible to deploy the project with `docker` commands below.
+You can visit the [Docker Hub Repository](https://hub.docker.com/r/brewery/export-service/tags) to review the versions.
 ```yml
 version: "3"
 services: